Fipsii/DaphniaDetector/Docker/Readme.md

 Do you want to check your labels?
 This is highly advised.
 Extract your data from {Analysis_data} [y(es)/n(o)/c(ancel)]:
 ```

-Yes is the advised option which stops the code mirrors contents into the result mount.
-And allows the user to manually
+It is the advised to check the labels, which stops the code exports contents into the result mount.
+The results (with COCO annotations) can then be imported
-check the bounding box data for errors.
+in a label program of your choice, in which you can correct mistakes an evaluate the accuracy of your dataset

 After checking the data and getting a new annotations.json you have to replace the old annotations.json in the results folder.